killakalle/8anu_Exploration/Capstone_Report.md

 - Pick the most used route name as the route name of choice
 - Do this for all sectors

 Eventually, we only have to get unique values for all sector-route names to arrive at a list of unique routes.
+After the consolidation our new count for routes is __6754__, which is a lot less than what our naive count was and seems a lot more reasonable.

 Luckily, getting a unique list of users is easy, by just applying `.drop_duplicates()` on `user_id`.